Syria: Restoring Roman wells to bring relief

-Fighting is now entering its third year in Syria, killed over 120,000 and displaced more than 6.5 million people.
+The on-going conflict in Syria has killed more than 200,000 people and displaced 10.8 million.
 It has also resulted in widespread physical damage to basic infrastructure.
-Because of damage to pipelines throughout the country, and an exodus of skilled maintenance workers and managers, access to clean and safe water has become increasingly difficult - and for farmers already facing poverty – costly.
+Because of damage to pipelines throughout the country, and an exodus of skilled maintenance workers and managers, access to clean and safe water has become increasingly difficult - and for farmers already facing poverty, costly.

 - 36 ancient Roman wells have so far been rehabilitated to store water for drinking and irrigation.